lisadunlap/LMM-Vibes/README_ABSTRACTION.md

 # LMM-Vibes – Abstraction README

-_A high-level design & user guide for the forthcoming pip package._
+_A high-level design & user guide for the LMM-Vibes package._

 ---